Let's start with the obvious. If you know in your heart and soul (awwhhhhhh) that she's The One, perfect, skip this. Move on to another article.

 SEE ALSO: 10 Commandments of Proposing

 The odds are low.
-Let’s say you had a chance to meet, then kiss, have sex with, and then fall in love and live out your years with thousands—make it millions—of other women around the globe.
+Let’s say you had a chance to meet, fall in love and live out your years with thousands—make it millions—of other women around the globe.
 You’d likely find an even more perfect girl in Munich, or one in Barcelona, or maybe one in San Pablo.

 But here’s the thing.
 You’re not going to San Pablo.
 You’re not seducing Munich Girl.
 So even if some imaginary, theoretical girl in Barcelona could rightfully claim the mantle of “The One,” as a practical matter, it’s utterly irrelevant.